leonaugusto16/awesome-cdk/README.md

 ### External IP
 Currently the Service does not have an External IP, so let’s now recreate the Service to use a cloud load balancer, just change the Type of my-nginx Service from ClusterIP to LoadBalancer.

-Apply k8s/example-exposing-service/10_run-my-nginx.yaml ...
+Apply examples in k8s/example-exposing-service/example-cluster-ip ...

-Now, you have EXTERNAL-IP.
 The IP address in the EXTERNAL-IP column is the one that is available on the public internet.
 The CLUSTER-IP is only available inside your cluster/private cloud network.

 ### Ingress